KyleKing/pytest_cache_assert/docs/README.md

 These are ideas for future options that are not currently implemented, but could be if there is enough interest:

-- PLANNED: Consider a record mode that will always-write to regenerate the cache while working on development
-  - The other edge case where a `mode` might be helpful is when file names or test names are changed and the cache metadata has too many duplicates and needs to be refreshed.
-Maybe a `rewrite_metadata` setting would be useful with options: `Always`, `Once` (Default), or `Never`
-  - Note that errors where the same test is appending to the metadata are problems with the code and should not necessarily need configuration.
-The only exception would be hypothesis testing where the inputs could be variable.
-In this case, a function argument to turn off metadata would be useful (rather than a global config)
-    - FIXME: Don't store variable datetime in the func_args!
 - PLANNED: [Provide CLI arguments like `pytest-recording`](https://github.com/kiwicom/pytest-recording/blob/484bb887dd43fcaf44149160d57b58a7215e2c8a/src/pytest_recording/plugin.py#L37-L70) (`request.config.getoption("--record-mode") or "none"`) for one-time changes to configuration
 - PLANNED: Consider filters to prevent secrets from being cached: `filter_headers=[['authorization', 'id'], ['authorization', 'cookies']]`